DataDog/integrations-extras/1e/README.md

 At [1E][1], we reimagine how technology serves people and create new ways for IT to shape the future of work.

+The 1E platform helps IT teams improve end user experience, tighten security, reduce costs, and evolve IT Operations from cost center to strategic enabler.
+Our platform contains 1E for Visibility, Control, and Compliance, 1E for Digital Experience Observability, and 1E for Service Desk Automation solutions.

 The 1E Datadog Integration is an API-based integration that collects metrics from 1E products and forwards them to your Datadog account.

 Integrating Datadog with 1E enables IT administrators to: